onqtam/headjack/docs/why/CYBERNETICS.md

 > "Bayesian inference is an algorithm for the accumulation of evidence-based knowledge.
 This algorithm is now seen to operate over a wide range of evolutionary processes, including natural selection, the evolution of mental models and cultural evolutionary processes, notably including science itself." - [John Campbell](https://youtu.be/_JCaic5Cxms?t=4901)

+> "Our aim as scientists is objective truth; more truth, more interesting truth, more intelligible truth.
+We cannot reasonably aim at certainty.
+Once we realize that human knowledge is fallible, we realize also that we can never be completely certain that we have not made a mistake." - [Karl Popper](https://www.goodreads.com/quotes/770441-our-aim-as-scientists-is-objective-truth-more-truth-more)

+> "The only way to test a hypothesis is to look for all the information that disagrees with it." - [Karl Popper](https://www.azquotes.com/quote/1407281)

+> "The growth of knowledge depends entirely upon disagreement." - [Karl Popper](https://www.azquotes.com/quote/1268891)

 > "The whole [scientific] process resembles biological evolution.
 A problem is like an ecological niche, and a theory is like a gene or a species which is being tested for viability in that niche." - [David Deutsch, The Fabric of Reality](https://www.goodreads.com/quotes/487229-the-whole-scientific-process-resembles-biological-evolution-a-problem-is)

 TODO: the good regulator theorem (aka the Internal Model Principle) by Ross Ashby - any system that regulates/controls another system must have a model of that system ==> organisms model their environment